 The 2012 ESPP, a broad-based program which provides a means for our eligible employees and those of our subsidiaries and affiliates to purchase shares of our common stock at a discount through payroll deductions, is regarded as a valuable benefit by our employees and thereby aids in retaining our talent.
 We have not sought an increase to the share reserve under the 2012 ESPP since its adoption in 2012.
 As of December 31, 2022, we have 58,633 shares available for purchase under the 2012 ESPP.
 We estimate that this remaining pool will not be sufficient to allow us to continue to offer the 2012 ESPP beyond the next offering period commencing on July 1, 2023 in light of the expected levels of ongoing participation in the 2012 ESPP.
-Therefore, the Board has approved, subject to shareholder approval, an increase to the 2012 ESPP share reserve through the reallocation of shares from the share reserve currently available for the grant of new awards under the Company's Second Amended and Restated 2010 Stock Incentive Plan (the "Stock Plan") to the 2012 ESPP share reserve instead of seeking approval of additional newly authorized shares for issuance under the 2012 ESPP (the "Proposed Share Reserve Reallocation").
+Therefore, the Board has approved, subject to shareholder approval, an increase to the 2012 ESPP share reserve through the reallocation of shares from the share reserve currently available for the grant of new awards under the Company's Second Amended and Restated 2010 Stock Incentive Plan (the "Stock Plan") to the 2012 ESPP (the "Proposed Share Reserve Reallocation").

 Through the Proposed Share Reserve Reallocation, the number of shares available for issuance to cover future purchases by employees under the 2012 ESPP will be increased by 500,000 shares and the number of shares available for issuance under the Stock Plan will be decreased by 500,000 shares, resulting in 10,375,000 shares available for issuance under the Stock Plan.
-After giving effect to the Proposed Share Reserve Reallocation, the maximum number of shares available for issuance under the 2012 ESPP would be 1,125,000 shares.
+After giving effect to the Proposed Share Reserve Reallocation, the maximum number of shares available for issuance under the Stock Plan.